 Compare this with a rice cooker, where you simply add the rice and then cold water up to the mark inside.
 Then simply shut the lid and select the controls for the particular rice setting.

-Factors in deciding on an air fryer versus a rice cooker
+Choosing an air fryer versus a rice cooker

 How to choose air fryer size